75 Years Ago The U.S. Dollar Became The World's Currency. Will That Last?

 The Dollar Takes Center Stage

-Out of Bretton Woods came the World Bank, the International Monetary Fund, and, most importantly, a new role for the U.S. dollar: "international reserve currency."
+Out of Bretton Woods came the World Bank, the International Monetary Fund and, most importantly, a new role for the U.S. dollar: "international reserve currency."
 It became the main currency the world uses to trade and save.

 Planet Money did a whole episode on the drama at Bretton Woods, and you should totally listen to it.